aspose-cells/Aspose.Cells-API-References/english/go-cpp/SlicerCacheCrossFilterType/_index.md

 ## SlicerCacheCrossFilterType Enum

-Represent the type of SlicerCacheCrossFilterType
+Represent the type how to show items with no data for slicer.

 ```go